howardjohn/gateway-api-bench/README.md

 This repo aims to provide a comprehensive test suite that goes far beyond the conformance tests, to help users better understand the real-world behavior of implementations.

-*Disclaimer: Myself, and my employer, have associations and contributions to many of these projects (Istio, Envoy Gateway, Kgateway, Cilium).
+*Disclaimer: Myself, and my employer, have associations and contributions to many of these projects (Istio, Envoy, Kgateway, Cilium).
 While I have attempted to minimize bias in this report, any testing has some bias.
 I encourage you to reproduce the results yourself!*

 - [Overview](#overview)
 - [Summary of findings](#summary-of-findings)